 Some teams like to keep possession of the ball and tire out the other team, while other teams attack early on and only focus on getting the ball away from the other team.
 No matter your strategy, if it works for you, then keep doing it.
 You don’t have to copy anyone else.
 Be true to yourself and keep going.

 Do you agree with my observations?
 What are other life lessons can you come up with?
-Have you ever been inspired by an athlete or a sport event?
+Have you ever been inspired by an athlete or a sporting event?
 Let me know in the comments.
 I love to get inspired.

 Photo via VisualHunt